jokade/surf/README.md

 surf
 ====

-A simple message-passing and request-flow library compatible to akka actors for ScalaJVM and ScalaJS
+A simple library for actor-style message passing and request-flow processing for Scala/JVM and Scala.js.
+On the JVM, surf is simply a thin abstraction layer on top of [Akka](http://akka.io).

 License
 -------